 An October 2011 variant of this item is prefaced by a statement made by Warren Buffett: "'I could end the deficit in 5 minutes.
 You just pass a law that says that anytime there is a deficit of more than 3% of GDP, all sitting members of Congress are ineligible for re-election.'"
 This quote came from a 7 July 2011 CNBC interview in which the Oracle of Omaha addressed the then-current issue of raising the debt limit.
 The rest of the message however, has nothing to do with Warren Buffett.

 Some versions of this item include a statement asserting that the children and staffers of U.S. Congressmen are exempt from paying back student loan obligations.
 That statement is false.

 Later versions of this item have been prefaced with the statement that "Governors of 35 states have filed suit against the Federal Government for imposing unlawful burdens upon them.
-It only takes 38 (of the 50) States to convene a Constitutional Convention.”
-It actually takes only 34 states to convene such a convention.
+It only takes 38 (of the 50) States to convene a Constitutional Convention."
+Actually, only 34 states are required to convene such a convention.